-Charukesi Ramadurai is a freelance journalist and author from India, whose byline has appeared in TIME, The New York Times, South China Morning Post, The Guardian, City Lab, Roads & Kingdoms, NPR, Atlas Obscura, The National, Silverkris (Singapore Airlines), Independent, The Wall Street Journal and Khaleej Times among others.
+Charukesi Ramadurai is a freelance journalist and author from India, whose byline has appeared in TIME, The New York Times, South China Morning Post, The Guardian, City Lab, Roads & Kingdoms, NPR, Atlas Obscura, The National, Silverkris (Singapore Airlines), Independent, Nikkei Asian Review and Khaleej Times among others.

 She also writes regularly for several Indian publications like Mint, Outlook Traveller, Conde Nast Traveller, Economic Times, Forbes, New Indian Express, Business Line, The Hindu, National Geographic Traveller, Travel + Leisure, Deccan Herald, Indian Express, Harper’s Bazaar and Jet Wings.